loyjoy/academy/analytics/kpi/kpi.md

 SCREENSHOT

 + There are two tabs in this view: KPI & [Drilldown](/analytics/drill_down/drill_down.md).
 The KPI tab shows the aggregated numbers and general charts for this experience.
-The drilldown tab shows the heatmap depicting which process modules were visited how often and allows you to click on each module to analyse module-specific data.
+The drilldown tab shows the heatmap depicting which process modules were visited how often and allows you to click on each module to analyze module-specific data.

 SCREENSHOT (tabs)

 ## 2. KPI tab at a glance

 + **Quick help:** When you hover over it, you will get a short reminder of what the tile shows.
-If you want to learn more about the individual areas in the platform backend, click on the "learn hat" in the upper corner. </br>
+If you want to learn more about the individual areas in the platform backend, click on _Learn_ in the upper corner. </br>

 SCREENSHOT (learn hat)